“All that is valuable in human society depends upon the

 Tuition is free to all students.
 Otherwise, none could afford to attend.

-Funds pay for staff and teachers’ salaries, rent, kitchen and office supplies, printing and classroom supplies, car and gasoline and other transportation expenses, phone and internet usage and banking fees (expensive in South Africa).
+Funds pay for staff and teachers’ salaries, kitchen and office supplies, printing and classroom supplies, car and gasoline and other transportation expenses, phone and internet usage and banking fees (expensive in South Africa).
 A small fraction of our budget is used for fundraising.
 Not a penny is squandered.